 Getting leadership support is tricky.
 Many leaders claim they have valid reasons to not support wellness.
-In this brief video, Dr. Troy Adams explains how to help leaders overcome many of the barriers they face when trying to support wellness.
+In this brief video, you will learn how to help leaders overcome many of the barriers they face when trying to support wellness.

 4. Most brokers work with small and mid-size businesses